hkamolov/capital/README.md

 3. For now app has functionalities for:

-- adding new transactions ("Add Transactions" button)
+- adding new transactions ("Add Transactions" button).
-- saving newly added transactions as a CSV/Excel file (into \...\Documents\Capital) folder ("Save" button from Menu)
+- saving newly added transactions as a CSV/Excel file (into \...\Documents\Capital) folder ("Save" button from Menu).
-- importing saved transactions ("Import" button from Menu)
+- importing saved transactions ("Import" button from Menu).